-HE1

-Infrastructure and community facility proposals that are consistent with the Buckinghamshire Rights of Way Improvement Plan 2020-2030 (or its updates) which would improve residents' physical and mental health through accessibility to the parish's resources (such as opening up greenways along the disused railway line or enabling access to public footpaths for use by residents and visitors) will be supported
+HE1 Infrastructure and community facility proposals that are consistent with RoWIP 2020-2030 which would improve residents' physical and mental health through accessibility within the NA to its resources, e.g. opening up greenways along the disused railway line or enabling access to public footpaths for use by residents and visitors, will be supported and encouraged.